ARTS 502 - Design Teaching Methods

 ARTS 543 - Studio 4 Cross-Cultural

-Studio 4.
-Cross-Cultural Marketing - Four semester hours This course teaches advanced oral and written presentation skills within the context of a multicultural audience.
+This course teaches advanced oral and written presentation skills within the context of a multicultural audience.
 Students will examine the forces at work in today's global marketplace and fine-tune their ability to bridge the cultural divide in order to connect with audiences whose history, customs, and beliefs they do not share.
-Pre-requisites : ARTS 540, ARTS 541, ARTS 542
+Prerequisites: ARTS 540, ARTS 541, and ARTS 542.

 ARTS 545 - Studio 6 Thesis Topic

-Studio 6.
-Thesis Topics - Four semester hours Exploration and development of thesis topic pilots through research, abstracts, ideation, creative process and feasibility analysis.
+Exploration and development of thesis topic pilots through research, abstracts, ideation, creative process and feasibility analysis.
 This course is designed to provide you with enlightenment, direction, feedback and focus as you embark your thesis discovery process.
 This class will function primarily as a think-tank dedicated to defining, examining, discussing and furthering the ideas that you bring to the table–or wall.
 Each person will develop three viable, worthwhile abstracts to be reviewed by a outside guest panel resulting in feedback that will help validate your final thesis direction.
-Pre-requisites : ARTS 540, ARTS 541, ARTS 542, ARTS 543, ARTS 544
+Prerequisites: ARTS 540, ARTS 541, ARTS 542, and ARTS 543.

-Studio 8.
-Design Teaching Mentorship - Four semester hours Pedagogy in-classroom undergraduate training experience.
-This course focuses on in-classroom observation and experience through the shadowing of a faculty member, and the creation and application of classroom assignments for one semester.
-Pre-requisites : ARTS 540, ARTS 541, ARTS 542, ARTS 543, ARTS 544, ARTS 545, ARTS 546
+Pedagogy in-classroom undergraduate training experience.
+This course focuses on in-classroom observation and experience through shadowing faculty members and applying classroom assignments to gain knowledge in teaching higher-education.
+Prerequisites: ARTS 540, ARTS 541, ARTS 542.

 ARTS 548 - Exhibition Development